Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Search for Heavy Higgs Bosons at the LHC

-In Fig.~\ref{hhaabbbkg}, we show the number of signal events distributions for $m_{h'}=250$ and $400$ GeV with the relevant irreducible background before (left) and after (right) applying cuts in Tab.~\ref{cuttb300}, resepectively.
-In our signal, the final states kinematics are all boosted by the two on-shell SM-like Higgs bosons and their distributions are narrowed around our $h'$ windows.
-This behaviour of signal events is unlike that of the background events where final states have many sources and their kinematical distributions are usually broaden throughout the whole range of analysis.
-For this, we notice the high relative reduaction of the background to our signal when we restrict our analysis on events of kinematics which are expected to be distributed about our $h'$.
-We demand final state photons and $b\bar{b}$-jet pairs of invariant masses as in Tab.~\ref{cuttb300} and this increases our signal significance in both cases of $m_{h'}=250,~400$ GeV.
-This situation is shown in Fig.~\ref{hhaabbbkg}, where the signals are first much less than the relevant background (left) and choosing the certain cuts of Tab.~\ref{cuttb300} diminishes the background and makes the signals events finally dominate the background.
-The benchmark point with $m_{h'}=600$ GeV is not inculded here as its cross section is quite tiny with the considered lumonsity ($300~{\rm fb}^{-1}$).
+In Fig.~\ref{hp250400bkg}, we show the number of signal events distributions for $m_{h'}=250~\text{GeV}$ and $400~\text{GeV}$ with the relevant irreducible background before~(left) and after~(right) applying cuts in Table~\ref{cuttb300}, respectively.
+In our signal, the final states kinematics are all boosted by the two on shell SM-like Higgs bosons and their distributions are narrowed and peaked around our $h'$ windows.
+This behavior of signal events is unlike that of the background events where final states have many sources and their kinematics' distributions are usually broadened throughout the whole range of analysis.
+For this, we notice the high relative reduction of the background to our signal when we restrict our analysis on events of kinematics which are expected to be distributed about our $h'$ as mentioned.
+We demand final state photons pairs of invariant masses as in Table~\ref{cuttb300} and this increases our signal significance in both cases of $m_{h'}=250~\text{GeV},~400~\text{GeV}$.
+This situation is shown in Fig.~\ref{hp250400bkg}, where the signals are first much less than the relevant background~(left) and choosing the certain cuts of Table~\ref{cuttb300} diminishes the background and makes the signals events finally dominate the background.
+The benchmark point with $m_{h'}=600~\text{GeV}$ is not included here as its cross section is quite tiny with the considered ($L_{\text{int}}=300~{\text{fb}}^{-1}$).